-For community engagement, phone banks and texting will provide the kind of personalized engagement that is essential to grassroots advocacy campaigns, which is not achievable with email.
+For community engagement, phone banks and peer to peer texting will provide the kind of personalized engagement that is essential to grassroots advocacy campaigns.
 For engaging policymakers about the issues affecting your community, in-person meetings and phone calls offer the most effective approach followed by conventional mail, email, and social media.

 Volunteers form the backbone of every grassroots advocacy campaign.
 They help with door-to-door canvassing, working the phone banks, doing data entry work, and staffing events.
 Social media, emails, flyers in community boards, reaching out to people who have volunteered in the past are all good ways to get the word out about your volunteer requirements.
 You can include a Call To Action at the end of your phone banking script asking supporters if they would like to volunteer.
 If text messaging is part of your campaigning efforts you can set up a sign-up campaign to recruit volunteers.

 Once you’ve got your campaign off the ground, it takes a consistent long-term effort to see it through.
 With the support of your community, dedicated volunteers and staff, and an ongoing engagement plan with policymakers, you stand a much higher chance of a building a successful grassroots advocacy campaign.